Is Linear TV Dead?

 So, clearly, linear TV is not dead…but could it be dying?
 Again, no. But it’s one thing to say that – it’s another thing to back it up.
 So here are the reasons why linear TV is not dead, dying, or otherwise on its way to the grave.

-What linear TV does well
+Is linear TV dead: What it does well

 Linear TV is great for live events, such as sports or game shows with live voting.
 Think of watching a major event like the Super Bowl or the Olympics.
 The thrill of watching an event happen live is the entire point!
 Linear TV creates shared experiences – and that’s not just limited to sporting events.
 Who could forget how the world came together to complain about the Game of Thrones finale the day after it aired?
 Few people enjoyed it…but they were all ready to talk about it, since nearly everyone watched it at the same time.